Thank you for your interest in:

 “The mouth is dirty,” Dr Kenneth Shay stated frankly – and – it is “the biggest hole in your body!”

 I hope I don’t gross you out!
 So finish eating, go brush your teeth, floss, use mouthwash, and then come back…

 If it is early morning and you haven’t brushed your teeth yet, then scrape the gunk off your teeth with your fingernail.
 You may have found 10 billion microorganisms in that cubic millimeter.

 There are 1 trillion to 10 trillion microorganisms in your mouth.

+Dr. Shay recommended the simple tool of a toothbrush for oral infection control in healthcare.
 Simply brushing your teeth can get rid of that nasty bacteria film in your mouth.
 It can also prevent “some of that schmutz” from getting into your lungs.
 If you are having trace aspiration (saliva, food, and/or liquids getting into your lungs), try to make what gets into your lungs less nasty.
 You can prevent pneumonia with proper oral care.